My Garden Zone Is

 Most properties, especially those in rural and suburban areas, already have some tree growing.
 An advantageous selling point of a feature is the presence of large, mature trees.
 Trees are a natural border and wind barrier.
 While providing cool shade for a home, having trees may lower energy bills during the summer.
 In temperate regions, deciduous trees create an autumn fantasy of red, orange, and yellow leaves that will soon fall from the tree.

 Usually, most homeowners do not have a perfect landscape handed to them.
-Even with professional landscaping work, some time, planting, and work is involved in realizing a property’s full potential.
+With Trees For Zone 3, Even with professional landscaping work, some time, planting, and work is involved in realizing a property’s full potential.
 This may include planting trees.
 It is also necessary to consider what species of trees are best -suited for the landscape, as well as their size and purpose.

 Shade trees are a golden asset around a home.
 They may include varieties of maple, oak, elm, or birch trees, among others.
 These giant trees can be planted as saplings bought at a nursery.
 Unlike shrubs, most trees can take years or even decades to become a mature height.
 These trees have thick foliage and accent a home beautifully.

 During spring, many gardeners look forward to the first blooms of their flowering trees.
 These flowering varieties are usually smaller than shade trees and present showy blossoms from early to late spring.
 A perennial favorite is a flowering dogwood.
 It is one of the first trees to bloom in the spring, along with the big redwood.
 Another Queen of Spring is the flowering crabapple.
 All fruit trees have their first blossoms that add delicious smells to the garden and orchard.
 Most of these types of trees come in full stock or dwarf hybrids.
 The choice of flowering tree for a gardener to plant depends on location and environment.
 The homeowner’s imagination only limits the variety.